Septarian Nodule Properties, Facts and Photos

 How Septarian Nodules Form

-Septarian formed during the Cretaceous Period.
-This time period began approximately 145 million years ago and ended 66 million years ago.
+Septarian formed during the Cretaceous Period, which began approximately 145 million years ago and ended 66 million years ago.
 That's around the time the dinosaurs disappeared.

-Septarian nodules formed beneath water as minerals and organic matter accumulated around a centre mass.
-Gradually over millions of years and with the help of various geological processes the mass hardened and became cemented together to form a nodule.
+Septarian nodules formed beneath the water as minerals and organic matter accumulated around a centre mass.
+Gradually, over millions of years and with the help of various geological processes, the mass hardened and cemented together to form a nodule.

 The newly formed structures then became buried under sediment.
 The cracks slowly filled through seepage with a coarse crystalline substance such as silica (quartz) or calcite from the shells of dead marine creatures.

 The crystals which later formed are the bright yellow centres of the septarian nodule.
-A thin wall of calcite was also transformed into aragonite or siderite which separated the heavy clay exterior from the crystallized centre.
+A thin wall of calcite was also transformed into aragonite or siderite, separating the heavy clay exterior from the crystallised centre.

 three polished septarian nodule spheres

-Whilst the exterior of the septarian nodule was hard and featured a network of ridges, the interior contained distinctive angular cavities or cracks.
+The exterior of the septarian nodule was hard with a network of ridges, but the interior contained distinctive angular cavities or cracks.
 These became known as 'septaria' from the Latin 'septum'.

-Describing precisely how septarian nodules form is not easy and there are many different views and interpretations.
-Numerous questions remain unanswered and it's an ongoing topic of debate amongst geologists.
-The general formation process however is one that's relatively common in sedimentary rocks.
+Describing precisely how septarian nodules form is not easy.
+There are many different views and interpretations.
+Numerous questions remain unanswered and it's an ongoing topic of debate among geologists.
+The general formation process however, is relatively common in sedimentary rocks.

 Large Septarian Concretions | Moeraki Boulders

-The boulders which were buried for millions of years beneath mudstone began to appear because of erosion from coastal cliffs.
-In years to come more will likely emerge from the mudstone as geological changes continue to reshape the landscape.
+The boulders, buried for millions of years beneath mudstone, began to appear because of erosion from coastal cliffs.
+In years to come, more will likely emerge from the mudstone as geological changes continue to reshape the landscape.

 The largest septarian concretions are estimated to have taken about four million years to reach their current size.